-Join Peggy Fisher for an in-depth discussion in this video Solution: Practice with sets, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Practice with sets, part of Programming Foundations: Discrete Mathematics.

 - Now that you've had a chance to try the challenge,…let's go over a solution.…The first problem says what are the possible values…of n given this set notation.…The set of all values n that are elements…of the positive integers,…such that n is a factor of 8.…The only two numbers that are positive integers…and factors of eight are two and four.…Next, identify each of the following is true or false.…The set containing the number three is not an element…of the set on the right.…

 So this is false.…The set on the left is a subset of the set on the right,…so the next one is true.…The set containing the number three…is an element of the set on the right…because this is a list of sets.…So this is going to be true.…And finally, the set on the left…containing just the number three…is not a subset of the set on the right…which is a set of sets.…So this is going to be false.…Next, for all sets A, B, and C,…we want to prove that A minus A intersects B…is equal to A minus B.…